dxw/playbook/playbook.md

 to get things done.
 What’s written here is the way we do things now.
 Until we find something better, and write that down.

-dxw now encompasses dxw digital and dxw cyber.
-Many of the values and ways of working are the same across both businesses.
-So we have one Playbook for both, with any differences marked.

 This Playbook was originally inspired by [Thoughtbot's excellent playbook](https://playbook.thoughtbot.com/).
 Thanks, Thoughtbot!

 ### Updating the Playbook